Larry Hughes: NBA career

 Hughes has played for the Philadelphia 76ers, Golden State Warriors, Washington Wizards, Cleveland Cavaliers, Chicago Bulls, New York Knicks, Sacramento Kings, Charlotte Bobcats, and Orlando Magic.
 He was drafted by Philadelphia in the 1st round of the 1998 NBA draft out of Saint Louis University, where he was named Freshman of the Year.
 He was known for being a versatile and athletic guard with strong defensive abilities.
 During his 76ers tenure, he and fellow guard Allen Iverson were nicknamed "the Flight Brothers", for their above-the-rim play style.
 He was selected to the 2004–05 NBA All-Defensive 1st Team as a member of the Wizards.
 He led the league in steals per game with 2.89 in 2004–05.

 Hughes participated in the 2000 Slam Dunk Contest in Oracle Arena (home of the Golden State Warriors) in Oakland, California.
+During the 2000 trade deadline, Hughes was traded to the Warriors with Billy Owens in a three-team deal that sent Toni Kukoč from the Chicago Bulls to the 76ers.
+In 2002, Hughes signed with the Washington Wizards.

 Hughes signed a five-year $70 million contract with the Cleveland Cavaliers as a free agent in the summer of 2005.
 He was brought into Cleveland to provide assistance to young superstar LeBron James, the Cavs' first overall draft pick in 2003.
 In the 2005–06 season he helped LeBron and the Cavs to an 18–10 record before requiring surgery on his broken finger.
 His last performance before the injury came in a 97–84 home upset of the Detroit Pistons, in which he scored 16 points on 7–10 shooting to go with two steals, five rebounds and three assists.